GO Transit

 GO Transit began regular passenger service on May 23, 1967, as a part of the Ontario Ministry of Transportation.
-Since then, it has grown from a single train line to seven lines, and expanded to include complementary bus service.
+Since then, it has grown from a single train line to seven lines.
 GO Transit has been constituted in a variety of public-sector configurations.
-Today, it is an operating division of Metrolinx, a provincial Crown agency with overall responsibility for integrative transportation planning within the Greater Toronto and Hamilton Area and is projected to grow dramatically with electrification, increased frequency and new stations through the GO Expansion, which is scheduled to be completed in phases through 2025-2032.
+Today, it is an operating division of Metrolinx, a provincial Crown agency with overall responsibility for integrative transportation planning within the Greater Toronto and Hamilton Area and is projected to grow dramatically with electrification, increased frequency and new stations through the GO Expansion, which is scheduled to be completed in phases through 2025–2032.